Boating with Dogs – Amazingly Simple Tips You Will Love

 Once you have the lifejacket, it would be a good idea to try it out before sailing forth.
 For this, you can even try it out in a swimming pool or wherever you have your boat.
 You need to get your dog used to the life vest.
 It should also be a snug fit.
-Once your four legged friend is comfortable with the life jacket, you are good to go.
+Once your four-legged friend is comfortable with the life jacket, you are good to go.

-While boating with dogs, exposure to the sun can be extreme with little or no shade available.
-To prevent the adverse effects of the sun, ensure that you take sufficient stock of fresh water.
+While boating with dogs, exposure to the sun can be extreme, with little or no shade available.
+To prevent the adverse effects of the sun, ensure that you take sufficient stock of freshwater.
 Even if you are going to be boating in a freshwater lake, carry separate water for your dog.
 The lake water may be unhealthy for your dog to drink.
 So, when you plan for drinking water, include enough for your canine crewmember as well.

-It is important to be aware of your dog’s exposure to the sun.
+It is essential to be aware of your dog’s exposure to the sun.
 Short-haired dogs are especially susceptible to sunburn.
 Carry pet-friendly sunscreen with a good SPF – this should be readily available at your local pet store.
 A first-aid kit is also a useful thing to carry.
 Stock your first-aid kit with stuff that can be used on both humans and dogs.
 But ensure to label the items appropriately.

 You need to address this somewhat critical issue as well.
 Train your dog to do her business on a newspaper, a patch of astroturf, fake grass or a disposable doggy mat.
 Alternatively, you can also spread puppy pads on the deck where your doggie can be trained to go whenever required.
-Alternatively, you can train your dog to go on the swim platform which can be hosed down later on.
+Alternatively, you can train your dog to go on the swim platform, which can be hosed down later on.
 However, ensure that only urine is hosed down into the open water.
 You should collect solid waste in a paper towel and dispose of the doggie waste onshore.

 If you can’t make your dog “go to the bathroom” on command, then you need to pick it up and store it securely to dispose of later.
-Ensure to keep a good supply of odor neutralizer and paper towels.
+Ensure to keep a good supply of odour neutralizer and paper towels.

 Special Fishing Precautions

 Dogs are curious animals.
-The presence of lures, baits, and hooks often get overlooked when a dog is onboard.
+The presence of lures, baits, and hooks often gets overlooked when a dog is onboard.
 Ensure that you keep such fishing accessories like fishing hooks and fishing nets out of reach.
 You don’t want your pooch to pierced with a fishhook, ingest bait or get entangled in a fishing net.